makokaz/parallel-distributed-programming/20vgg/README.md

 How you interpret the loss?
 ==========================

-If you are curious what the value of the loss actually mean, here it is.
-In the final stage of the network, it ends up computing a vector of 10 (the number of classes) elements for an image, each component of which represents the probability that the image belongs to a particular class.
-This 10 elements vector is then compared with the true label (class) for it.
+If you are curious what the value of the loss actually means, here it is.
+In the final stage of the network, it ends up with a vector of 10 components (the number of classes) for each image, each component of which represents the probability that the model thinks the image belongs to a particular class.
+This 10 elements vector, say p, is then compared with the true label (class) for it.
 If the true class of that image is c, then the loss for this particular image is

    -log(p[c])